agrberg/agrberg/inspiration.md

 # Inspiring Images

-This is how we want to build MVPs together!
+Let's build MVPs like this together!

 ![How to build an MVP](mvp.png)